chocolatetoothpaste/camino/README.md

         // replace page body with a spinner...?
     });

-    /**
-     * This is no longer required, see History API example below for explanation

-    // fire a hashchange event for initial page loads window.dispatchEvent( new Event("hashchange") );

-     */

     // browser methods, maybe...?
     // psuedo jQuery code, really terrible example
     $('[data-method]').on( "click", function() {